F3real/F3real.github.io/content/blockchain_ctf.md

 Blockchain CTF can be found on [here](https://blockchain-ctf.securityinnovation.com/#/)

 To play, we just need to install and configure Metamask addon.
-It will give us our own etherium address (don't forget to change network to `Ropsten Test Network`) and inject web3.js library into javascript context so we can access it trough our browser console.
+It will give us our own etherium address (don't forget to change the network to `Ropsten Test Network`) and inject web3.js library into javascript context so we can access it through our browser console.

 To get free test etherium, required to play go to [here](https://faucet.metamask.io/) or [here](https://faucet.ropsten.be/).